 Hypothetical #2: Person B uses a parking garage for work.
 One of the stairs in the stairwell is broken and Person B knows that the stair is broken.
 However, he is late for work and must use the stairs to exit the ramp.
 Person B can argue that he had to use the stairs to exit the ramp, as it was the only exit, and therefore the dangerous condition was unavoidable.

 Finally, a Plaintiff can argue that despite the open and obvious nature of a dangerous condition, the at-fault party should have foreseen that the condition would have injured a potential pedestrian.

 Thus, the open and obvious nature of the condition does not defeat the underlying claim.
 Essentially, if an at-fault party can foresee that a potential pedestrian would be likely to navigate the area despite an open and obvious condition, then the at-fault party may still be held liable for damages caused by the dangerous condition.

 How The Minnesota Slip and Fall Lawyers Can Help You

 The skilled slip and fall attorneys at Sand Law concentrate a large portion of their practice on cases involving open and obvious defenses.
 Our personal injury lawyers handle slip and fall matters throughout Minnesota.
-With offices in St. Paul and White Bear Lake, we are conveniently located to serve your personal injury needs.
+Although many of our clients experience injuries, such as traumatic brain or spinal injuries, you don’t have to go after insurance companies alone.
+With offices in St. Paul, Minneapolis, White Bear Lake, and Woodbury, we are conveniently located to serve your personal injury needs.